 Bachelor of Arts (MI002)

 The Bachelor of Arts is a four-year, full-time, honours degree (Level 8).
 At MIC the programme is flexible and wide-ranging.
 Students study four different major subjects in First Year and focus on two of these in Second Year, which they will then continue to study to degree level as joint honours.
-You can study a combination of subjects from familiar Arts subjects such as English, French, German or History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies or Psychology.
+You can study a combination of subjects from familiar Arts subjects such as English, French, German or History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies, Psychology or the newest addition to the programme, Business Studies.
 In Third Year, you will have opportunities to work, to travel, and to study abroad as part of the Off-Campus Programme.

 Why Study the Bachelor of Arts at MIC?

 Becoming an arts student and graduate is one of the best ways to develop vital skills for your career, for personal growth, and to make the fullest contribution to society.
 The flexibility of studying an arts degree at MIC means that you can study a combination of familiar arts subjects and try new ones in the first year before deciding on the two subjects you wish to gain your degree in.

 Our Arts students develop excellent communication and thinking skills that enable them to engage critically and analytically with the world around them.
 Subject-specific content is supported by general skills modules, elective modules, and research.

 The Bachelor of Arts at MIC is taught by academics from 14 different subject departments, which ensures great diversity.
 A commonality for all however, is that staff are excellent teachers, renowned subject experts, and compassionate.
 Assessment methods vary greatly depending on the subject and the year.
 As BA students, you will be assessed in a variety of coursework, practical tasks, written examinations, and conducting your own research.